 The country boasts several qualified general practitioners and specialists, as well as well-equipped testing clinics.
 It is important to note that while Antigua and Barbuda’s healthcare services are known to be adequate, there are some major conditions that cannot be treated.
 As such, you should check in advance if the facility near you can treat any conditions you and your family may have.

-For tourists, most hotels have general practitioners as part of their staff.
+For tourists, most hotels in Antigua have general practitioners as part of their staff.
 If there isn’t one, you can ask the front desk or reception for a recommendation for the appropriate doctor or specialist.
 Alternatively, you can find a doctor, ophthalmologist, or dentist in the local telephone book, as their contact information is listed there, or through online searches.

-St John’s Medical Center
+Mount St John’s Medical Center

 Mount St John’s Medical Center, the main medical facility located in Antigua, is a 185-bed teaching hospital that is accredited by the Caribbean Medical Council Association and adheres to international standards.
 Services provided include casualty, intensive care, maternity, pathology, pharmacy, radiology with the latest digital technology, surgery, a children’s ward, and a special care unit for babies born prematurely.

-The Center also offers health promotion and prevention programs for diabetes and hypertension, as well as antenatal care.
+The center also offers health promotion and prevention programs for diabetes and hypertension, as well as antenatal care.
 In addition to this, the hospital has its own blood bank and provides medical treatment for dialysis, nephrology, oncology, reconstructive surgery, and physiotherapy and rehabilitation.
 Finally, there are four institutions that cater to the sick and aged.

 Health Advice for Expats Traveling to Antigua and Barbuda